January 13, 2020

 Different boiler designs will have their own price differences, especially if you end up having to change more than just the boiler you are using.
 Getting a professional to remove your back boiler, then buying a new combi boiler and getting it installed, will cost around £600-800 on average.
-If you do it yourself, it’ll be slightly cheaper, but you will want to make sure you know what you’re doing.

 This price includes things like pipe capping, the installation of new pipes and upgrades to parts of your central heating.
 If your boiler is going to be in a different part of the house, you’ll have to pay for the pipe involved, as well as the existing pipe that needs to be blocked up to stop leaks.

 Some people prefer to go the "system upgrade" route, where they replace the boiler but keep the rest of the heating setup the same.
 This can be a cheaper option since it involves a minimal amount of pipework, but it won't always be an option depending on the size and type of your new boiler.
 On the other hand, some people want to redo the entire system to ensure that it is all completely fresh, which reduces the chance of older parts breaking down or wearing out.

 Costs aren’t always set in stone, so you never know when your price might increase or decrease based on different options and situations.
 Some houses might make setting up a new boiler far more expensive due to the thickness of their walls or the way the central heating system is set up.
 If you’re looking into back boiler replacement, make sure you get a quote or estimate first.